StefanPuia/silverhelms-rollout/README.md

 * manual fail reason

 ### Known Bugs
-* addon requires elvui and addonskins otherwise elements are not aligned
+* addon requires elvui and addonskins otherwise elements are not aligned (everything still works, but there are some weird spaces)
-* pressing the group button does not take into account sockets or extra * stats
+* pressing the group button does not take into account sockets or extra * stats (it will just group everything and some of the items will be lost)
-* sometimes, a "ghost" button appears that seems to be linked to the * window, but is not interactable
+* sometimes, a "ghost" button appears that seems to be linked to the * window, but is not interactable (closing and re-opening the window should fix that)

 Check [the issues](https://git.stefanpuia.co.uk/stefan.puia/silverhelms-rollouts/issues)